CiganOliviu/MyLibrary/README.md

 This table is linked to other models like Books, CurrentReadingBooks, DoneToReadBooks etc. by a foreign key.
 Each book has an author, and the author must me registered in the system.

-Like every table from this system, this one benefits is integrated along the django rest api framework.
+Like every table from this system, this one is integrated along the django rest api framework.

 ![Website main page](MyLibrary-documentation/restapi-authors.JPG)